-Why did I get an email from AWS stating that my Amazon SNS subscription was manually disabled?
+Why did I get an email from AWS that states that my Amazon SNS subscription was manually deactivated?

 2 minute read